Breaking of a floating particle raft by water waves: Fragmentation of a particle raft

-{Let us, characterize the floe area statistics in a typical experiment in the second tank with standing waves, where the incoming waves have an amplitude $a=1.27 $ mm and a frequency $f=3$ Hz, acquired with the Basler 8 bits camera.
+{Let us, characterize the floe area statistics in a typical experiment in the second tank with standing waves, where the incoming waves have an amplitude $a=1.27 $ mm and a frequency $f=3$ Hz, acquired with the Basler 8 bits camera {(resolution 0.16 mm per pixel)}.
 The corresponding movie is available in supplemental (see Movie S5).
 In Fig.~\ref{FloeEvoltime} (a), we observe well a decrease of the average floe area $\langle A \rangle = (1/N) \, \sum_i^N \, A_i $ with time, due to fragmentation (breaking in smaller pieces) and also erosion (loss of grains at the edges of the floes).
 For the first $205$ s, the mean area $\langle A \rangle$ is nearly constant before to drop strongly by a factor $50$ during a first regime.
-Then, for $t$ larger than $t^\star=400$ s, in a second regime the decrease is less intense and is well described by a power law of time $\langle A \rangle \propto t^{\beta}$ with $\beta \approx -1.25$.
+Then, for $t$ larger than $t^\star=450$ s, in a second regime the decrease is less intense and is well described by a power law of time $\langle A \rangle \propto t^{\beta}$ with $\beta \approx -1.25$.
 The fluctuations of the area quantified by the ratio of the standard deviation by the mean value $\sigma_A / \langle A \rangle $ shows in Fig.~\ref{FloeEvoltime} (b) that the heterogeneity of the distribution is maximal during the fragmentation process in the first regime and decreases for $t>t^*$ in the second regime to reach values close to $1$.
 Simultaneously, as illustrated in Fig.~\ref{FloeEvoltime} (c), the number of floes $N$ increases strongly in the first regime between $205$ s and $t^\star$ and slowly after.
 When, we plot $\langle A \rangle$ as a function of $N$, in Fig.~\ref{FloeEvoltime} (d), we observe that for small values of $N$, the mean area $\langle A \rangle$ is well proportional to $1/N$.
 This shows that the total area occupied by the floes $\sum_i^N A_i$ is conserved with time, meaning that the erosion process is negligible for small values of $N$.
 Therefore, we conclude that this first step corresponds to a fragmentation process, the number of floes increases without change of the total area.
-Then, for approximately $\langle A \rangle < 5$ cm$^2$ and $N >80$, the mean area decreases faster than the number of floes, which demonstrates that the erosion becomes non negligible.
-This evolution seems to corresponds to the second regime $t>t^\star$.
-The first regime could be thus interpreted by sole fragmentation and the second by the combination of fragmentation and erosion.
-The existence of a power-law evolution is not understood yet in this second regime, but the coexistence of two processes, fragmentation and erosion makes the modelization of the floe evolution challenging.}
+Then, for approximately $\langle A \rangle < 5$ cm$^2$ and $N >80$, the mean area decreases faster than the number of floes. {This evolution corresponds to the second regime $t>t^\star$.
+As the floes are not imaged on the entire tank surface and some of the detected floes leave the observation window, we cannot conclude definitively that this second regime is a combination of fragmentation and erosion.
+The existence of a power-law evolution is not understood yet in this second regime, but the fact that the system is open and the possible coexistence of two processes, fragmentation and erosion makes the modelization of the floe evolution challenging.}